Human Anatomy Degree Program Overviews

 - Teacher or professor

 - Biomedical researcher

 Job Outlook and Salary Info

 Ph.D. holders can find jobs in research and academia.
-According to the U.S. Bureau of Labor Statistics, professors were projected to see an average job growth of 17% from 2010-2020.
-The mean annual wages for postsecondary health sciences teachers were $81,140 in May 2012.
+According to the U.S. Bureau of Labor Statistics, post-secondary teachers were projected to see an average job growth of 19% from 2012-2022.
+The mean annual wages for postsecondary health specialties teachers were $112,950 in May 2014.